-Together, the five biggest stock exchanges in the world have a market capitalisation of more than $48 billion USD (around £36.3 billion GBP).
-They are home to the world’s best known companies like Apple, HSBC and Walt Disney.
+Together, the five biggest stock exchanges in the world have a market capitalisation of more than US$65 trillion (around £45 trillion).
+They are home to the world’s best-known companies such as Apple, HSBC and Walt Disney.
 Find out how you can invest in the world’s largest stock exchanges.

 What is market capitalisation?

 Market capitalisation (often referred to as “market cap”) is the total value of a company’s outstanding shares of stock.
 It’s pretty easy to calculate – it’s just the total outstanding shares multiplied by the market value of one share.